Profile on Remote Machine¶

 Remote profiling takes more time than profiling on a local machine due to exchanging models, datasets, the script that starts inference, and performance data.

 To profile on a remote machine, follow the steps below:

 Register the remote machine in the DL Workbench.

 Add the remote machine to the project.

 Add an environment to the project.

 Add a dataset to the project.

 After these steps, you can run single and group inference and compare performance between models on local and remote machines.
-Features like Winograd optimization and accuracy measurements are disabled for remote machines:
+Features like accuracy measurements are disabled for remote machines:

 Add Remote Machine to Project¶